scripting/feedToMasto/README.md

 You should then see a list of your applications, with this new app on the list.

+Click on the name of the new app to bring up a screen with various numeric strings you'll add to config.json in the next section.

 ### Back in config.json

 Open config.json in an editor. <a href="http://scripting.com/images/2022/12/01/configJsonScreen.png">This</a> is what you should see.